opensensorhub/osh-js/Toolkit/Documentation/site/docs/dev/technical.md

 };
 ```

-In some situation, the events are postfix by an id.
+In some situations, the events are postfixed by an id.
 For example, in the case of sending data from data receivers,
 the data is sent as a JSON object with an event `DATA-<id>`.

 ### DATA